-Plasti Dip is a brand of synthetic rubber that can be applied to just about any surface to change its color or texture or to protect it from weathering and wear.
+Plasti Dip is a brand of an air-dry, specialty rubber coating that can be applied to just about any surface – to change its color or texture and to protect it from weathering and wear.

 How Do You Apply Plasti Dip?